-- 1. Be sure the pH electrode is attached to the unit, then select CAL mode by pressing the MODE button until the "CAL" LED illuminates. - 2.
+- 1. Be sure the pH electrode is attached to the unit, via the BNC connector.
+Then select CAL mode by pressing the MODE button until the CAL LED illuminates. - 2.
 Choose a calibration set that corresponds to the range you are working in.
 Usually for wine this will be at pH values below 4, so use the 4/7 set.
 If you have a source of a pH 3.00 reference solution, you can use this in place of pH 4. - 3.
-Rinse the electrode with DI water, shake or blot off excess liquid gently, and place the electrode into a small vessel (like the pH 4 Reference Solution cap) containing one of the reference solutions (e.g. pH 4.01). - 4.
+Rinse the electrode with DI water, shake or blot off excess liquid gently, and place the electrode into a small vessel (like the pH 4 Reference Solution cap) containing one of the reference solutions (e.g. pH 4.01). - 5.
 The instrument will determine which calibration solution is being used, and will display the apparent pH value.
 This may be different by as much as 0.40 from the value of the reference solution (e.g. the LCD may display 4.41 when the pH electrode is sitting in the pH 4.01 reference solution).
 When the pH level is sensed as stable, the nominal value is shown on the display, flashing, and the "CAL" LED flashes to convey that calibration for this value is ready.
-Press the ENTER button to accept the calibration. - 5.
+Press the ENTER button to accept the calibration. - 6.
 The display stops flashing, scrolling the message 'Lood CAL', and four beeps are rapidly sounded to indicate success.
-[Note: if an error occurs during this process, the message 'bAd CAL' will scroll and a single beep will sound; the instrument will then continue to wait for a stable pH level.
+[Note: if an error occurs during this process, the message 'bAd

+CRL' will scroll and a single beep will sound; the instrument will then continue to wait for a stable pH level.
 Repeat step 4.]
 Following the 'Lood CRL' message, the display will now show the calibrated pH value.

-- 6. Now rinse the electrode again and place it in the second member of the calibration set (e.g., pH 7.00 reference solution).
+- Now rinse the electrode again and place it in the second member of the calibration set (e.g., pH 7.00 reference solution).
 Repeat the process to get a second 'Lood LAL' message.
-Exit into pH or TA mode. - 7.
-"Force Calibrate" feature [firmware v3.0.6 and later]: if your instrument displays an apparently stable pH value that is within 0.5 (by default, unless you have changed the CAL Tolerance value see Appendix A, Test Mode 14.) of the target (i.e., 3.5 to 4.5 for pH 4.01, or 6.5 to 7.5 for pH 7.00), but the CAL LED does not flash within a reasonable amount of time (1-2 minutes at most, typically), you can force the instrument to accept the calibration by following these steps (NOTE we recommend only using this as a last resort if normal calibration does not execute): - a.
+Exit into pH or TA mode. - 8.
+"Force Calibrate" feature [firmware v3.0.6 and later]: if your instrument displays an apparently stable value that is within 0.5 pH value of the target (i.e., 3.5 to 4.5 for pH 4.01, or 6.5 to 7.5 for pH 7.00), but the CAL LED does not flash within a reasonable amount of time (1-2 minutes at most, typically), you can force the instrument to accept the calibration by following these steps: - a.
 Use the MODE button to select TA mode. - b.
 Press and hold the MODE until the display goes from "CAL" to "CAL" i.e., the 'C' will change to lower case 'c'. - c.
 The display will then show PH4.
 Place your pH electrode in the pH 4.01 reference solution and press ENTER. - d.
 The apparent pH will be displayed.
 Allow it to come to a stable reading, then press ENTER.
 If the reading is within the Cal tolerance range (default 0.5 pH as above, but see Appendix A for Cal tolerance settings), the 'Lood CAL' message will scroll and the four beeps will sound as usual.
 Otherwise the message 'bAd CAL' will scroll and a single beep will sound.
 In that case you can return after the next step and try PH4 again. - e.
 The display will then show PH7.
 Place your pH electrode in the pH 7.00 reference solution and press ENTER, then repeat the procedure in step d.